girishji/scope.vim/README.md

 ### Commands

 The above functions have equivalent commands that can be invoked from the command line.
-The primary command is `:Scope`, with the function name as its only argument except for `File` and `Grep`.
+The primary command is `:Scope`, with the function name as its only argument except for `Grep`.
 These commands are primarily provided for convenience.
 The main interface, as described above, is through key mappings.

 For example, to initiate a buffer search, use the command `:Scope Buffer` or `:Scope buffer`.
-Typing `:Scope <Tab>` will display all available functions. `Find` and `Grep` take an additional argument.
+Typing `:Scope <Tab>` will display all available functions. `Grep` takes additional arguments.

-###### `:Scope {File|file} [dir]`

-Invokes a file search in the 'dir' directory.
-If 'dir' is empty, the current directory is used.

 ###### `:Scope {Grep|grep} [dir] [str]`